What To Plant In August-Zones 1-10

 What to Plant In August

 We can do this, I promise.
-Whether you have acres, a small lot like mine, or pots, you can produce some of your own food.
+You can produce some of your food if you have acres, a small lot like mine, or pots.

 I’m thankful I taught myself how to hand-pollinate my Zucchini Plants and Cucumber Plants.

-If you have bees, you may not have to do this, but where I live the bees have been very limited the past few years.
-I purchase all of my garden seeds from this company: SeedsNow
+If you have bees, you may not have to do this, but where I live, the bees have been very limited for the past few years.
+I purchase all of my garden seeds from this company: SeedsNow.

-Yes, I’ll have to cover my raised garden beds to protect them from freezing, eventually.
-Check here to find your zone.
-It’s easy, all you do is add your zip code.
+I’ll eventually have to cover my raised garden beds to protect them from freezing (when they get built here in my new yard).
+Check here to find your Planting Zone.
+It’s easy; all you do is add your zip code.
 I love it!

 How I store my garden seeds: